-1794: Although he attacked the excesses of Tom Paine he fought for traditional freedoms and spoke out when there was an attempt to suspend Habeas Corpus.
-Fox also spoke out about the slave trade and was a champion of Catholic emancipation.
+1794: Although he attacks the excesses of Tom Paine he fights for traditional freedoms and speaks out when there is an attempt to suspend Habeas Corpus.
+Fox also condemns the slave trade and is a champion of Catholic emancipation.

-1806: Lord Grenville became Prime Minister and he appointed Charles James Fox again as Foreign Secretary.
-William Pitt had now died.
-He began negotiations with the French but was unable to bring the war to an end.
-On the 10th June he spoke out passionately in favour of the abolition of Slave Trade Bill in the House of Commons and was then taken ill.
+1806: Lord Grenville becomes Prime Minister and he appoints Charles James Fox again as Foreign Secretary.
+William Pitt has now died.
+Fox begins negotiations with the French but is unable to bring the war to an end.
+On the 10th June he speaks passionately in favour of the abolition of Slave Trade Bill in the House of Commons but is then taken ill.

 When and Where did he Die?